will-dabeast09/cinema/README.md

 1. Run CINEMA on your calculator
 2. Insert your prepared USB drive
+3. If you have run it before, press 0 to restart the video, and any other key to resume.
-3. Video will begin playing automatically
+3. Video will begin playing
 4. Press any key (except ON) to exit

 ## Technical Specifications